Clinical Mental Health Counseling - MCoun

 Ideally, candidates will have some background or knowledge of psychology and human development, potentially from degrees in Psychology, Addiction Studies, Human Services, Child and Family Studies, Nursing, Public Health, or related fields.
 Even majors like Sociology or Anthropology may contribute to a knowledge base that will be useful in Counseling.
 Prospective students who do not possess this background may wish to complete a MOOC (massive open online course) like Introduction to Psychology or Human Services in order to gain foundational psychology and human services-related knowledge in preparation for content in a graduate level curriculum in professional counseling.

-The M.Coun CMHC program takes approximately 3.5-4 years to complete, with courses scheduled every quarter.
+The M.C.-CMH program takes approximately 3 years to complete, with courses scheduled every quarter.

 OSU adheres to a quarter-term calendar rather than a semester calendar.
 This means that classes meet for four 11-week quarters, with breaks of 1 to 3 weeks in between.
 See OSU academic calendar for information on the start and end dates of a particular quarter.

-No, currently there is no full-time option for the M.Coun.
-CMHC program.
-Students typically take two 3-credit courses per quarter term.
+No, currently there is no full-time option for the M.C.-CMH program.

 Our acceptance of transfer credit is limited.
 Learn more about transfer credits.